Drone Wars UK staff (left to right): Peter Burt, Chris Cole, Joanna Frew and Tim Street

 Chris Cole, 56, is the founder of Drone Wars UK.
 He is author of two reports on the issue: Convenient Killing: Armed Drones and the PlayStation Mentality (2010) and Drone Wars: Out of Sight, Out of Mind, Out of Control (2016).
 In 2017 he authored a chapter entitled ‘Harm to Global Peace and Security’ in the book, The Humanitarian Impact of Drones.
 He has submitted evidence to various Parliamentary Committees on the use of drones, including the Defence Select Committee, the Joint Human Rights Committee and the Committee on Arms Export Controls and is regularly invited to speak to conferences, public meetings and the media on drones, targeted killing and remote warfare.
-He is convener of the Drones Campaign Network, a trustee of the Trust for Research and Education on Arms Trade (TREAT) and a board member of the international Catholic organisation, Pax Christi.
+He is convener of the Drones Campaign Network and a trustee of the Trust for Research and Education on Arms Trade (TREAT).
 He gained a Masters in Theology from Middlesex University in 2000 and lives in Oxford with his wife, Virginia and their children.

 Dr Joanna Frew, Researcher, 2 days per week